ml4ai/automates/documentation/reports/m3_report_prototype_system/code_summarization.md

 failing to learn from the data.
 We decided on the three following tasks that would help increase our models ability to learn from data and allow us to debug what portions of the model may be failing.
-The first task is to reassess the code/docstring corpus to see if there were unnecessary sources of error in the corpus and to attempt to gather more data.
+The first task is to reassess the code/docstring corpus to see if there were avoidable sources of error in the corpus and to attempt to gather more data.
 The second task is to reassess the code/docstring embeddings by observing the vocabulary size and determining whether lowering the vocabulary size